Bill C-32: An Act to amend the Copyright Act: Content

 Bill C-32 called for a mandatory review of copyright law every five years.
-Two clauses it introduced that had not been seen in previous Canadian legislation were an exception that allowed unlocking cell phones and a "YouTube exception" permitting compilations of copyrighted works as long as they had no digital locks.
-Under the bill libraries lending materials electronically would have been required to make those copies self-destruct within five days.
+It would have introduced two clauses that had not been seen in previous Canadian legislation: an exception that allowed unlocking cell phones, and a "YouTube exception" permitting compilations of copyrighted works as long as they had no digital locks.
+Under the bill, libraries that loaned materials electronically would have been required to make those copies self-destruct within five days.
 Schools offering online course materials would have been obligated to render those materials inaccessible thirty days after the course's end date.
 Performers and photographers were set to receive greater control over reproductions of their works.

-Bill C-32 sought to subject Internet Service Providers to a "notice and notice" obligation.
-Such a scheme requires accusations of copyright infringement to be forwarded to the subscribers being accused and information about them kept for a period of time.
-The bill proposed to limit statutory damages to $5,000 in the case of non-commercial infringement, compared to the previous fine of $20,000 that did not distinguish between commercial and non-commercial.
+Bill C-32 sought to subject internet service providers to a "notice and notice" obligation, which would have required accusations of copyright infringement to be forwarded to the subscribers being accused, and information about them kept for a period of time.
+The bill proposed to limit statutory damages to $5,000 in the case of non-commercial infringement, compared to the previous maximum damages of $20,000 that did not distinguish between commercial and non-commercial.